Quick Questions? Email Us

 • Does not occupy a separate seat

-• Infant fare is typically a percentage of the adult fare
+• Long-haul flights: Typically, a percentage of the adult fare, plus taxes

 Booking a Separate Seat for Your Infant

-• Child travels in an approved car seat
+• Ability to use an approved car seat

 • The car seat must be airline-approved